Our range of Australian grown extra virgin olive oil is blended for balance, flavour and freshness.

 Frantoio 2022 EVOO - Our Frantoio is an (Australian grown) Italian varietal that has a sweet, nutty aroma with a hint of citrus.
 This is a medium-style oil that has notes of apple, walnut and fresh herbs.
 Smooth and creamy with a lovely peppery finish.

 Picual 2022 EVOO - The chef’s favourite.
 Fruit-driven with a fantastic peppery finish, Picual is a medium-style olive oil that is an absolute all-rounder in the kitchen!
 Flavours of fresh, green tomato and fig, with mild bitterness and a lasting peppery finish.

 Much has been made of a less than reputable olive oil industry in Europe, luckily Australian olive oil producers are bound to strict guidelines on what makes an olive oil 'extra virgin olive oil'.

-Extra Virgin Olive oil is can be described by three key characteristics; fruitiness, bitterness & pungency.
+Extra Virgin Olive oil is can be described by three key characteristics; fruitiness, bitterness and pungency.

-Fruitiness: grass, nuts, apples, tomato, banana, stone fruit, tropical fruit, rocket & radicchio, are some of the fruity characteristics you may find.
+Fruitiness: grass, nuts, apples, tomato, banana, stone fruit, tropical fruit, rocket and radicchio, are some of the fruity characteristics you may find.